Premature White and Grey Hair in Kids

 Treatment for Premature White and Grey Hair in Children

-There is no treatment or medication as such that will help treat premature greying of hair in children.
-The only treatment for greying of hair is eating nutritious foods.
-You should make sure that your child eats healthy foods.
+No treatment or medication will help treat premature greying of hair in children.
+The only treatment for greying hair is eating nutritious foods.
+You should make sure that your child eats healthy food.
 In most cases, the condition occurs as a result of improper nutrition.
-The deficiency of Vitamin B12 and minerals like copper and zinc in the body can also result in greying of hair but this can be controlled by means of vitamin supplements or by giving children healthy food.
-If the child is genetically inclined towards premature greying, you must pay attention.
+The deficiency of Vitamin B12 and minerals like copper and zinc in the body can also result in greying of hair, but this can be controlled using vitamin supplements or by giving children healthy food.
+You must pay attention if the child is genetically inclined towards premature greying.
 If greying of hair is a result of other conditions or syndromes, get those conditions treated, and premature greying of hair will reduce considerably.

 Nutrients That Can Help Prevent Premature Greying of Hair

-By including healthy foods in your child ‘s diet, you can prevent his hair from greying.
-Whatever you plan to feed your child, make sure it is packed with essential nutrients.
-Some important vitamins and minerals that prevent and stop premature greying are given below.
+You can prevent his hair from greying by including healthy foods in your child‘s diet.
+Whatever you plan to feed your child, ensure it is packed with essential nutrients.
+Below are some important vitamins and minerals that prevent premature greying.